Neurofeedback For Traumatic Brain Injury

 Neurofeedback TBI – Does It Help?

-TBI is a chronic condition and may affect an individual through the course of their lives.
-When administered properly, neurofeedback may assist with some of the complaints associated with TBI, such as memory problems, brain fog, inattention, anxiety, sleep problems, and irritability.
+Traumatic Brain Injury (TBI) is a chronic condition and may affect an individual through the course of their lives.
+When administered properly, neurofeedback may assist with some of the complaints associated with Traumatic Brain Injury (TBI), such as memory problems, brain fog, inattention, anxiety, sleep problems, and irritability.

 TBI is an acronym for Traumatic Brain Injury, also known as a concussion.
 The injury occurs when the brain impacts the skull’s inside, causing the brain to shift and move violently.